Aftermarket Packaging Introduction

 The family brand unit is to be featured on a minimum of one (the face panel) and a maximum of three panels of a six-sided package.
 It should be accompanied by the confetti pattern whenever possible.
 The family brand unit never appears on the back panel.

-The free space is where a hologram sticker might be placed, or where information such as product descriptors, proprietary product names, sub-brands, or part numbers may be displayed in Helvetica 77 Bold Condensed Oblique.
-Using individual logos or custom typography is not allowed.
-All proposed free space content must be submitted to Aftermarket Marketing Department for approval.
-The free space is never wider than half the face panel width, and stops at a point no higher than 80% of the distance from the bottom of the face panel to where the confetti begins.
+The free space is where a hologram sticker might be placed, or where information such as product descriptors, proprietary product names, sub-brands, or part numbers may be displayed.
+Use Helvetica Neue 77 Bold Condensed Oblique in most cases (unless another treatment is deemed necessary).
+All proposed free space content must be submitted to the Aftermarket Marketing Department for approval.
+Horizontally, the free space stops two “D” heights from the Diamond, and stops vertically at a point no higher than 80% of the distance from the bottom of the face panel to where the confetti begins.

 The Confetti Pattern will appear in the color assigned to each primary brand.
 It is never to be re-created.